hbctraining/Intro-to-R-flipped/lessons/02_introR-syntax-and-data-structures.md

 ### Data Frame

 A `data.frame` is the _de facto_ data structure for most tabular data and what we use for statistics and plotting.
 A `data.frame` is similar to a matrix in that it's a collection of vectors of the **same length** and each vector represents a column.
 However, in a dataframe **each vector can be of a different data type** (e.g., characters, integers, factors).
+In the data frame pictured below, the first column is character, the second column is numeric, the third is character, and the fourth is logical.

 ![dataframe](../img/dataframe.png)